integration-app/documents-example/README.md

 ```

 2. Open [http://localhost:3000](http://localhost:3000) in your browser.
 ## Project Structure

 - `/src/app` - Next.js app router pages and API routes
-  - `/users` - Example implementation of external data import
+  - `/knowledge` - Document management and viewing interface
-  - `/api` - Backend API routes for users and integration token management
+  - `/api` - Backend API routes for documents and integration management
+    - `/documents` - Document CRUD operations and content management
+    - `/integrations` - Integration token and connection management
 - `/src/components` - Reusable React components
+  - `/document-viewer` - Document content viewer component
+  - `/ui` - Shared UI components using Shadcn UI
 - `/src/lib` - Utility functions and helpers
+  - `/mongodb` - Database connection and utilities
+  - `/integration-app-client` - Integration.app API client
+  - `/server-auth` - Authentication utilities
 - `/src/models` - Data models and types
+  - `/document` - Document schema and types
+  - `/knowledge` - Knowledge base types
-- `/public` - Static assets
+- `/public` - Static assets and images

 ## Template Features

 ### Authentication

+The template implements 2 simpleauthentication mechanisms:
+The template implements 2 simple authentication mechanisms:

+1. Integration.app token
+2. Default auth

+The Integration.app token is used to authenticate requests from the Integration.app platform.
+The default auth is used to authenticate requests from the frontend.
-The template implements a simple authentication mechanism using a randomly generated UUID as the customer ID.
+Default auth uses a randomly generated UUID as the customer ID.
 This simulates a real-world scenario where your application would have proper user authentication.
 The customer ID is used to:

 - Identify the user/customer in the integration platform
 - Generate integration tokens for external app connections
 - Associate imported data with specific customers

 ### Users Example